What Businesses Need to Know About the Romanian E-Transport System

 8. Cast iron, iron, and steel

-If the transportation includes both goods with high fiscal risk and other goods that aren’t in the category of high fiscal risk, the whole transportation must be declared in the Romanian e-transport system.
+If the transportation includes both goods with high fiscal risk and goods outside the high fiscal risk category, transportation must be declared in the Romanian e-transport system.

-It will be operational through the Virtual Private Space (SPV), which is the tax authority portal used for tax purposes, including the Romanian e-invoicing system.
-The system can either be used through API or through a free application provided by the Ministry of Finance.
+Romania’s e-transport system is operational through the Virtual Private Space (SPV), the tax authority portal used for tax purposes, including the Romanian e-invoicing system.
+The e-transport system can be used through an API or a free application provided by the Ministry of Finance.

-The ITU code is valid for five calendar days, starting with the date declared when the transport begins.
+• The ITU code is valid for five calendar days, or 15 calendar days in the case of intra-community acquisitions, starting with the date declared when the transport begins.
 It’s prohibited to use the ITU code once it has expired.

-What information needs to be sent to the e-transport system?
+What information needs to be sent to the RO e-transport system?

 • Data relating to the consignor and the beneficiary